COP4331-Proj/Retaking-Olympos/artifacts/architecture.md

 <img src="Pictures/Class-Diagram/ClassDiagram.png">

-The Gladiator Stats picture holds all the classes to do with Gladiator Stats for organizational clarity, all of the classes here relate to user stories 13 and 14
+The Gladiator Stats picture holds all the classes to do with Gladiator Stats and items for organizational clarity

-The Hold gladiator list scriptable object holds a list of gladiator objects, each holding stats for an individual gladiator
+The holdPlayerInformation class holds the player's gold amount, their inventory, the shop's inventory, the list of player gladiators, and the gladiator's equipment.
+This is a scriptable object so information can be presereved through scene loads

 The gladiator object holds all the stat data for a single gladiator

-The Hold Player Equipment scriptable object holds a list of gladiator equipment, each holding what items are equipped for an individual gladiator, the index to this list is the same as the index in the hold gladiator list

 The Individual gladiator Equipment class holds all the items equipped by an individual gladiator

-The Hold Player Inventory scriptable objects holds all the items in the players inventory.

 The Player inventory class allows for items to be added and removed from the Hold Player Inventory